01 of 09

-- Neutrals, wire-nutted to bypass thermostat and continue on.
+- Neutrals, wire-nutted to bypass thermostat and continue.

-- Green (ground), wire-nutted to bypass thermostat and continue on.
+- Green (ground), wire-nutted to bypass thermostat and continue.

-- One of the two hot wires, wire-nutted to bypass thermostat and continue on.
+- One of the two hot wires, wire-nutted to bypass thermostat and continue.

 - "Line" end of one of the two hot wires.
-Power flowing into device.
+Power is flowing into the device.

 - "Load" end of one of the two hot wires.
-Power flowing out of device.
+Power is flowing out of the device.

 03 of 09